sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 }
 ```

-#### visible_to
+#### visible_to (optional)

+This parameter can be used with `POST` requests to set visibility of the object we are creating or updating.
+It must be provided in the following format.

 Yet to be implemented.
 <!-- TODO: Implement and add mappings (what is equivalent for each social media) -->
-Available values: `me`, `connections`, `public`, `custom`(?)
+Available values: `me`, `connections`, `public`, `custom`(?) they depend on social media APIs so maybe better not to unify them but just have sm:value pairs and list the options for each sm.

 ### Endpoints

 <a name="endpoints"></a>
 Below is a table of all of the available endpoints and paths that you can use for your requests.
+Each of the endpoints is additionally described in its own section.
+To see, which fields can be set in the `fields` parameter or as part of the `POST` request, check the fields for each endpoint in dictionaries in folder `data_dictionaries`.

-Each of the endpoints/path is additionally described in its own section.
-Apart from the listed endpoints, there are also some others important ones, well look at them first.
+Apart from the listed endpoints, there are also some others important ones, we'll take a look at them first.

 #### /docs or /redoc